alorentzian/stat545_md_explorer/README.md

-# stat545_md_exploration test
+# stat545_participation

-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+This repo is for STAT 545 in-class exercises